KS-ETHDenver2023/.github/Business plan.md

 **Step 1 :** Generating the solvency proof

 ![](https://lh6.googleusercontent.com/_dzooHhCpndQ4iCjC95nKI41aj-tZLbtBkaXQ8Q32uM4aYvVNw4pg9zQ2zdvaWjvNOoUAa7KgzTFcJVK_yOtw6v6dxNjpMpwGnzKJCOmpey6giR53IDc7pDGOH_ro290HGssEyi_KVyXG41JXPe13KA)
+Alice wants to generate a solvency proof for Bob :

+1. Alice visits our website

+2. She follows the easy steps

+3. She uses her wallet (Metamask, Coinbase wallet or WalletConnect) to send the proof to the on-chain verifier

+4. If her proof is valid, Alice will receive a SoulBound Token on her communication address as a proof of her solvability

+5. The SoulBoundToken can now be shown to anyone

 **Step 2 : ** Agreement

 ![](https://lh3.googleusercontent.com/hiCF517BlU-vz-x1TLLvdIAQRkGX_Mojwv5e9eRMGatGlrNOz27U61-seWmNmV6kAlRBkoLkBMkkxO3fh5i_8fOeNZGLR8ytozUsIX-v_oljPGb3cNQ-AvoyizLHMWzzjsakYQm4aBj9cRBXBptVNMY)
+Bob want to verify Alice’s proof :

+1. Bob goes to Alice’s Ring Dapp, in the check proof section

+2. He fills in Alice's communication address as well as the ID of the SoulBound token given by Alice

+3. If a corresponding SoulBound token owned by Alice exists, it will be displayed

+4. Bob verify all the infos that he need to know

 **Step 3 :** Transfering the funds

 ![](https://lh5.googleusercontent.com/94GTAhV4-xqVLD5kvVYSXtGT3AEeCLzV64mlZ4UNHXlVKW76lEfJzxV8v56HpnnnTEAg4QXbkpwzh4IvOZtWDQahbkyJLrBCJYkL_-81Pka6vXceidBT-V9rFOsusbnTB7pBfi1w3PKs8LvnTcp3qdA)
+Now that Alice's proof of solvency has been verified by Bob, it's time for payment.
+In order not to reveal her address, Alice uses ZkBob :

+1. Alice goes to our website

+2. She connects her wallet and follows the steps

+3. She signs the transaction

 ## **5. Use Cases**